ianleon/Blog/episodes/ep4.md

 ## Creating a `CIFilter` Pipeline

 Using a single filter is fun.
-However, `CoreImage` is an optimized system.
-We can push it further. `CoreImage` was built to chain filters together.
+However, `Core Image` is an optimized system.
+We can push it further. `Core Image` was built to chain filters together.

 However, we want to avoid verbose manual chaining.
 Instead we want to write the following code in our `ContentView`.